maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     include, for example, OGC, WFS, WMS, etc.
 -->

-There are no such relevant industrial standards found.
+Apart from SECOM, there are no such relevant industrial standards found.

 #### Operational nodes
 <!--